After 566 Days

 This illustration entitled, "After 566 Days", by cartoonist Clifford Berryman, which appeared in the Washington Evening Star on October 21, 1914, shows a congressman bursting through the doors of the Capitol building heading for home after a marathon session of 566 days.
 Here, he bursts through a bale of cotton which is one item of legislation that did not get resolved.

 Berryman Political Cartoon Collection, Records of the U.S. Senate

 July 4th, 1904

-Illustration shows two female drummers and a young woman bursting from a firecracker; the title "Puck" is formed from firecrackers.
+Two female drummers play while a young woman bursts from a firecracker.
+The title "Puck" is formed from firecrackers.

 Peffer's populistic boom